tox-dev/tox/doc/example/basic.rst

 .. warning::

-  Integrating tox with ``setup.py test`` is as of October 2016 discouraged as it breaks packaging/testing approaches as used by downstream distributions which expect ``setup.py test`` to run tests with the invocation interpreter rather than setting up many virtualenvs and installing packages.
-If you need to define ``setup.py test`` you can better see about integrating your eventual test runner with it, here is an `example of setup.py test integration with pytest
+  Integrating tox with ``setup.py test`` is as of October 2016 discouraged as it breaks packaging/testing approaches used by downstream distributions which expect ``setup.py test`` to run tests with the invocation interpreter rather than setting up many virtualenvs and installing packages.
+If you need to define ``setup.py test`` ,you can see how to integrate your eventual test runner with it, here is an `example of setup.py test integration with pytest
   <https://docs.pytest.org/en/latest/goodpractices.html#integrating-with-setuptools-python-setup-py-test-pytest-runner>`_.
   As the python eco-system rather moves away from using ``setup.py`` as a tool entry